heiner/heiner.github.com/_posts/2026-08-18-random-samples.md

 {:toc}

 I'm going to describe my favorite interview question and then ad-lib a bit on it.
-The question has a somewhat mathematical bend but connects to several practical problems I had in my career.
+The question has a somewhat mathematical bent but connects to several practical problems I had in my career.
 I used it many dozens of times when interviewing for xAI and other places, to the extent that it's slightly worn out (and unsurprisingly is